Troubleshooting Azure SQL Data Sync - Classic Portal

 If you get error message "Please enter a valid agent key to proceed.
 The key must be generated from SQL Data sync web portal" when you add a generated key from Azure to Data Sync Agent, please try to make the time zone and clock time of all servers involved the same.

 If the synchronization was working for a specific period of time and is no longer working, consider to examine the database schema on the hub database (SQL Azure database) and on the member databases (on premises databases).
 Any change on the database schema of the hub database or any member database should be manually replicated to all other databases because SQL Data Sync does not support dynamic schema changes.
 Changes to schema include: changing the name of indexes, columns and tables; adding objects, indexes or adding columns to tables.
+Take in consideration that changes to server names are not supported too.

 In some cases Azure Data Sync may fail with one of the following errors: